slamora/brackets-wiki/Troubleshooting.md

 ## <a name="installation"> </a>Can't Install Brackets
 ### 1. Download the Right Package

-Make sure you download one of the "brackets-sprint-XX.dmg" (Mac) or "brackets-sprint-XX.msi" (Windows) installers from the [Downloads page](http://download.brackets.io).
+Make sure you download one of the "brackets-sprint-XX.dmg" (Mac) or "brackets-sprint-XX.msi" (Windows) installers from the [Homepage](http://brackets.io).

 ### 2. Windows Vista: Nothing happens when launching installer